Effects of Markovian noise and cavity disorders on the entanglement dynamics of double Jaynes-Cummings models: System and mathematical description

 \subsubsection{JC models with cavity disorders}

-Disorders modelled as fluctuations in the cavity coupling strength ($g$) can be included in JC models.
-Thus, the interaction Hamiltonian (for single JC resonant case) in the presence of a cavity disorder becomes \cite{GDS+20}
+Disorders modeled as fluctuations in the cavity coupling strength ($g$) can be included in JC models.
+Thus, the interaction Hamiltonian (for double JC resonant case) in the presence of a cavity disorder becomes~\cite{GDS+20}

-A simple comparison between Eqs.~(\ref{eq:singleJC}) and (\ref{eq:disorder-singleJC}) would reveal that $\delta$ in Eq.~(\ref{eq:disorder-singleJC}) quantifies the fluctuation in the coupling strength $g$.
+A simple comparison between Eqs.~(\ref{eq:doubleJC,RWA}) and~(\ref{eq:disorder-doubleJC}) would reveal that $\delta_{\{AbB\}}$ in Eq.~(\ref{eq:disorder-doubleJC}) quantifies the fluctuation in the coupling strength $G_{\{A,B\}}$.
+Here, $\delta_A$ and $\delta_B$ are the fluctuations in the cavity strengths for the atom-cavity system A and the atom-cavity system B respectively.
 Interestingly, there are different types of cavity disorders, which primarily differ from each other in the probability distribution from which $\delta$ is chosen.
-However, mainly two types of cavity disorders, namely \textit{Gaussian quenched disorder} and \textit{uniform quenched disorder}, have recently been studied \cite{GDS+20}.
-These two types of cavity disorders can be briefly described as follows. \begin{itemize} \item \textbf{Gaussian quenched disorder:} In this case, $\delta$ is chosen at random from a Gaussian distribution with zero mean and a standard deviation of $s$.
+However, mainly two types of cavity disorders, namely \textit{Gaussian quenched disorder} and \textit{uniform quenched disorder}, have recently been studied~\cite{GDS+20}.
+These two types of cavity disorders can be briefly described as follows.

+\begin{itemize} \item \textbf{Gaussian quenched disorder:} In this case, $\delta$ is chosen at random from a Gaussian distribution with zero mean and a standard deviation of $s$.
 The probability distribution function is given by

 \item \textbf{Uniform quenched disorder:} In this case, $\delta$ is distributed uniformly between $\left[-\frac{s}{2},\frac{s}{2}\right]$.
 The probability distribution is given as